Baking Fatsintermediateprofessional-baker17 min read · updated Sat Jun 27 2026 02:00:00 GMT+0200 (Central European Summer Time)

 Frying oil quality markers — measurement, action levels and discard thresholds

 Data from AOCS, BAKERpedia, Campden BRI and spec sheet acceptance criteria.
-TPC discard limit reflects German Lebensmittelrecht and Campden BRI guidance; EU-level TPC limits are not uniformly harmonised across all member states — FLAG FOR HUMAN REVIEW for the jurisdiction applicable to your bakery.
+TPC discard limit reflects German Lebensmittelrecht and Campden BRI guidance; EU-level TPC limits are not uniformly harmonised across all member states — verify the limit for the jurisdiction applicable to your bakery.

 ParameterUnitFresh oil (new)Action level (monitor closely)Discard thresholdMethodNotes